ben-manes/gradle-versions-plugin/README.md

   versions](#filtering-unstable-versions)).
-- `!satisfiesDeclaredBound` rejects a candidate outside a `strictly` or `reject` bound the build declares, or outside the version a consumed platform states (see [Respecting declared bounds](#respecting-declared-bounds)).
+- `!satisfiesDeclaredBound` rejects a candidate outside a `strictly` or `reject` bound the build declares, or outside the version a consumed platform sets (see [Respecting declared bounds](#respecting-declared-bounds)).

-Each piece stands alone: drop any line whose behavior the build does not want, and the rest keep working.
+Each piece stands alone: drop any line whose behavior you do not want, and the rest keep working.

-The [configuration filters](#configuration-filter) are absent only because their arguments are build-specific: the names to reject come off your own report.
+The [configuration filters](#configuration-filter) are absent only because their arguments are build-specific: the names to reject come from your own report.

-In Kotlin the `isNonStable` extension replaces a helper of that name the build already has.
+In Kotlin the `isNonStable` extension replaces a helper of that name already in the build.
 A top-level `fun isNonStable(version: String)` compiles to the same JVM signature, so keeping both fails the build with a platform declaration clash.